|

 take full responsibility for the quality of your life,

-and make personal growth a high priority;
+and make personal healing and growth a high priority;

-honestly for false-self dominance and other wounds - specially excessive
+honestly for psychological wounds - specially excessive

 shame.
 See Lesson 1.